Highpoint2000/TEFLoggerApp/README.md

 - The app is able to continue logging in the background.
 To do this, you may need to adjust the energy saving options in your smartphone!
 - Individual files are merged before uploading
 - To use the app offline (e.g. when roaming abroad), the database for the frequency range 87.5-108 MHz can be completely downloaded via the menu option "Rebuild Cache")
+- The TEF Rename menu item can be used to assign a name to the currently selected IP address

 ## History:

+### Version 3.4 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)

+- Revision of the station detection algorithm
+- Implementation of a caching mode for the database data to enable offline logging (see menu item "Rebuild Cache")
+- Underscores added in PS information

 ### Version 3.3 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)